 Repeat the noun — if it’s a short one!

-YES: When a client calls the company, a client should …
+YES: When the nurse talks to a new patient, the nurse should …

 Use plural subjects, which is the easiest way to deal with the issue of male or female pronouns.

-NO: When an administrator signs the check, he should …
+NO: When an administrator signs the check, she should …

 YES: When administrators sign checks, they should …Y